 This screen now features the Query Workbench: an interactive tool that lets you compose and execute N1QL queries on the data contained by the bucket.

-To access the Indexes screen, click on the tab in the left-hand navigation bar:
+To access the Indexes screen, left-click on the tab in the left-hand navigation bar:

 This brings up the Indexes screen:

 The screen is initially blank, since no buckets have yet been added.

 If a bucket is defined, and data loaded into it, indexes must then be defined on the data, before they are registered on the Indexes screen.

 However, sample buckets have data and indexes predefined.

 The procedure for adding a sample bucket is provided in Install Sample Buckets.